operator-playground-io/community-jaeger-operator-tile/tutorials/jaeger-ui.md

 ---
-title: Jaeger Operator Tutorial to check distributed tracing using Jaeger UI
+title: Jaeger Operator for distributed tracing using Jaeger UI
-description: This tutorial explains how to check distributed tracing of services using Jaeger UI
+description: Learn how to check the distributed tracing of services using Jaeger UI
 ---

-### Jaeger UI
+### Jaeger UI to check the distributed tracing of services

 Once our microservices are successfully configured for auto-tracing we can check the traces on Jaeger UI.

-Follow below steps to check traces on Jaeger UI:
+Follow the steps below to check the traces using Jaeger UI.

-1. On the "Service" dropdown, you will see all services which are deployed on cluster and enabled for autotrace as shown in below snapshot:
+On the UI, you will see a "Service" dropdown, listing all the services which are deployed on cluster and enabled for autotrace.
+See the snapshot below.

 ![](_images/service-autotracing-jaeger-ui.png)

-2. Select "service-a" from drop down.
-You can select the operations you want to trace using "Operation" drop-down and other drop-down options provided by the UI and click on "Find Traces" button.
+Step 1: Select "service-a" from the drop down list.

+Step 2: Select the operations you want to trace using "Operation" drop-down and other drop-down options provided within the UI.

 ![](_images/operations.png)

+Step 3: Click on "Find Traces" button.

-3. You can see number of traces produced with the unique trace id as shown in below snapshot.
+A number of traces with unique trace id will show up on the UI.
+See the figure below.

  ![](_images/see-detailed-trace-of-all-the-services.png)